ChuckJonas/bad-ass-salesforce-stack/README.md

 ## DEVELOPMENT

+1. Create your own self-signed certificate by following [these instructions](https://github.com/ChuckJonas/bad-ass-salesforce-stack/blob/master/config/cert/readme.md).
+(This only needs to be done once)
-1. Deploy your application by running `npm run deploy-dev` or `npm run deploy-scratch`.
+2. Deploy your application by running `npm run deploy-dev` or `npm run deploy-scratch`.
 This step needs to happen whenever the contents of `force-app` change.
-2. run `npm start`
+3. run `npm start`
-3. Enable the `Allow Insecure Localhost` setting in chrome (chrome://flags/#allow-insecure-localhost).
-If you don't want to enable this, or use a different browser, you can create your own self-signed certificate by following [these instructions](https://github.com/ChuckJonas/bad-ass-salesforce-stack/blob/master/config/cert/readme.md).
 4. navigate to your page in salesforce: EG: `/apex/app`
 5. append `?local=1` to page query string
 6. Start coding.
 Your app will automatically update as you save changes.